koshy123/Sports-Discord/README.md

        }
 ```

-### Testing
+## Testing
--If you are able to see ALL crud functionality ,and the data changes on the screen.
+If you are able to see ALL crud functionality ,and the data changes on the screen.
 Then the app is fully functional and has no issues.
 Otherwise, please contact the host of this repository.

+## Future Features

+## Project Management

 ### Authors